EwaGrela/ewagrela.github.io/PythonLevelUp/README.md

 will return the JSON with cities data as a result, will throw an error if no such country_id
 5. using GET you can check the number of roles in each language https://geocities-kinda-like.herokuapp.com/lang_roles

-## flask app using postgreSQL https://we-built-this-city.herokuapp.com/
+## Flask app using postgreSQL https://we-built-this-city.herokuapp.com/
 1. using GET (in your browser, RESTer, POSTman) you get the list of all cities in the database listed alphabetically https://we-built-this-city.herokuapp.com/cities
 2. using GET you get the list of sorted cities in one country (here, Poland, but works for any country): https://we-built-this-city.herokuapp.com/cities?country_name=Poland